knownorigin/docs.knownorigin.io/docs/guide/creating-editions.md

 Setting this means a collector will only be able to _make you an offer_ and not directly purchase your work at a _buy now_ price.

-This options can be controlled once an edition has been minted via [artwork management](./artwork-management.md).

 **Price**